jerome-perera/Determining-Key-Factors-in-Movie-Success/README.md

 10. Original Language

 ##### **Regression Methods:**
 For predicting profit we found that gradient boosting was the best method.
-Gradient boosting reached an MSE^[15] of 16368 while Neural Networks had an MSE of 20579.
+Gradient boosting reached an MSE[^15] of 16368 while Neural Networks had an MSE of 20579.
 The training and testing loss vs. training iterations for both models can be seen below.
-It is clear that the neural network model can fit the training data much better, but is more prone to overfitting.
+The gradient boosting is shown first, followed by the neural network.
+It is clear that the neural network model can fit the training data much better, but is more prone to overfitting as seen by the second plot.
 The gradient boosting model does not fit the training data as well, but generalizes much better to the testing data.
 Finally the important features were found using the Gini importance built into the sk-learn function as shown below.

 ![MSE_Grad](GradientBoostingMSE.png)

 ![MSE_NN](NeuralNetworkMSE.png)

 ![FI_Grad](GradientBoostingFeatureImportance.png)

 #### **Unsupervised Learning:**